Home Page

 Student Government’s mission is to represent the interests of the student body through the implementation of innovative programs, services, and initiatives that enrich student lives.

 We will be the primary source of advocacy for students from RIT and utilize our shared governance structure to voice student opinions and concerns.
 RIT Student Government will be at the forefront of change within the university.
-SG’s vision is to be the premier student government in the nation.

 Structure

 RIT Student Government is the governance group representing and serving students at RIT.
 SG is one of three groups that together contribute members to University Council.
-SG’s counterparts are Staff Council, which represents RIT’s staff, and Academic Senate, which represents RIT’s faculty.
+SG’s counterparts are Staff Council, which represents RIT’s staff, and Faculty Senate, which represents RIT’s faculty.

 University Council directly advises the President, who makes all final decisions.
 The President is accountable to the Board of Trustees, which has final responsibility for the university.